zgetdump - Copy and convert kernel dumps

 -s <system> or --select <system>

 for dumps that capture two systems, selects the system of interest.
-To check whether a dump contains two systems, use zgetdump -i.
-The -s option is mandatory when accessing the dump of a crashed kdump instance, but returns an error if applied to a regular dump.
+This option is mandatory when you access the dump of a crashed kdump instance, but returns an error if applied to a regular dump.

 A dump can contain data for a crashed production system and for a crashed kdump system.
 A dump like this is created if a stand-alone dump tool is used to create a dump for a kdump instance that crashed while creating a dump for a previously crashed production system. <system> can be: